bright/new-www/_posts/2018-02-23-navigation-in-react-native.md

 You can find a simple example of React Navigation on [this Expo snack](https://snack.expo.io/@react-navigation/our-first-navigate).

-React Navigation has out-of-the-box Redux and deep linking support which together with well-written documentation and vibrate community makes it a reasonable choice for implementing navigation in your app.
+React Navigation has out-of-the-box Redux and deep linking support which together with a well-written documentation and a vibrate community makes it a reasonable choice for implementing the navigation in your app.

 #### Problem

 If you are rather a mobile than a web developer, sooner or later you will look for some callback after or before leaving a screen, something similar to `viewWillAppear(_:)` and other `UIViewController` methods.
-Although you can use `onNavigateStateChange` on the root screen and compare previous and current state to deduce which screen has been hidden but it is nothing like what you would find in `UIViewController`.
+Although you can use `onNavigateStateChange` on the root screen and compare the previous and current state to deduce which screen has been hidden but it is nothing like what you would find in `UIViewController`.

 ## React Native Router

 [React Native Router](https://github.com/aksonov/react-native-router-flux) is based on React Navigation but provides a different API to interact with it.
 It allows you to define scene transitions in one central location without having to pass navigator objects around and is easily accessible anywhere in a code.

-Latest [beta version - 4](https://github.com/aksonov/react-native-router-flux), among other changes, introduces drawer support and Mob-X-powered navigation state machine that separates navigation logic from presentation.
+The latest [beta version - 4](https://github.com/aksonov/react-native-router-flux), among other changes, introduces drawer support and Mob-X-powered navigation state machine that separates the navigation logic from the presentation layer.

 ## React Native Navigation by Wix

 Another popular navigation library is [React Native Navigation](https://github.com/wix/react-native-navigation) developed by Wix.
-Its greatest advantage is 100% native platform navigation covered by cross-platform interface with out-of-the-box Redux support.
+Its greatest advantage is 100% native platform navigation covered by the cross-platform interface with out-of-the-box Redux support.

 You need to configure this package separately for [iOS](https://wix.github.io/react-native-navigation/#/installation-ios) and [Android](https://wix.github.io/react-native-navigation/#/installation-android) which includes linking iOS libraries, updating iOS headers search paths, extending `SplashActivity` instead of `ReactActivity` in Android `MainActivity` and a couple of additional steps that are described in details in the documentation.
 After you finish that, you only need to [register all your app's screens](https://wix.github.io/react-native-navigation/#/usage) and start the app.
 Voilà!